DerangedSquid/vampire-guard/docs/quickstart.md

 # 🧛‍♂️ VampireGuard — Quick Start Guide
 ### A fast, reliable path to a fully automated VRising server on Hyper‑V

-This guide walks you through the minimum required steps to get VampireGuard deployed and operational.
-Follow these steps in order and you’ll end up with a hardened VRising VM, secure WinRM communication, automated backups, and a fully observable server lifecycle.
+This guide walks you through the exact sequence required to deploy a hardened, observable, fully automated VRising server using VampireGuard.
+Follow these steps in order to ensure a clean, deterministic setup.

 ---